 Reading empowers children to discover their interests and develop the skills they need to pursue them.

-Studies have shown that children in middle-income neighborhoods have an average of 13 developmentally appropriate books.
+Studies have shown that middle-income neighborhoods have an average of 13 developmentally appropriate books available per child.
 In low-income neighborhoods, there is just 1 developmentally appropriate book for every 300 children.*

 "Children who are behind in reading by third grade are four times as likely to dropout of high school as a child meeting their reading standards."

 - Annie E. Casey Foundation